ruanyf/react-demos/README.md

 ## Demo03: Use array in JSX

-JSX implicitly concats all members of an array into HTML.
+If a JavaScript variable is array, JSX will implicitly concat all members of the array.

 ```js
 var arr = [